teaching-lab/stack-cs-activities/activities.md

 If you teach programming, this is the right section for you.

+* [Code review](activities/code-review) -- Students program a task individually and then review their solutions.
 * [Code puzzle](activities/code-puzzle) -- An advanced Parson's problem in C\#.
 * [Data types in Python](activities/data-types-python) -- A brief practice of basic Python data types.
 * [Exceptions in C#](activities/exceptions-csharp) -- Understand exceptions in C\# and when to throw/catch them.